Jusepe de Ribera: Early biographies

 De Dominici's biography described Ribera as an egotistical and condescending individual of reprehensible behavior.
-He was reputed to have been chief of the so-called Cabal of Naples, his abettors being a Greek painter, Belisario Corenzio and the Neapolitan Giambattista Caracciolo, however there are no real documents or records to substantiate (or discredit) this other than these early biographies.
+He was reputed to have been chief of the so-called Cabal of Naples, his abettors being a Greek painter, Belisario Corenzio and the Neapolitan Battistello Caracciolo.
+However, there are no real documents or records to substantiate (or discredit) this other than these early biographies.
 De Dominici's biography has been called "barefaced lies" by one modern historian, and "a caricature" by another, although the latter noted a critical examination of it can still provide some insights.